 Over 91% of respondents, regardless of the marketplace they sell in, use Fulfillment by Amazon (FBA).

 Private label is the most popular business model

-Home & Kitchen is the most popular Amazon category in which to sell
+Home & Kitchen is the most popular Amazon category to sell in

-Managing Amazon PPC ads is the number one challenge all Amazon sellers face, regardless of marketplace.
+Finding a product to sell is the number one challenge all Amazon sellers face, regardless of marketplace

 The second largest challenge sellers reported was getting support from Amazon or dealing with Amazon-related changes.

 List of Amazon Marketplaces